Particle physics: Antiparticles and color charge

 Quarks and gluons additionally have color charges, which influences the strong interaction.
-Quark's color charges are called red, green and blue (though the particle itself have no physical color), and in antiquarks are called antired, antigreen and antiblue.
+A quark's color charges are called red, green and blue (though the particle itself has no physical color), and in antiquarks are called antired, antigreen and antiblue.
 The gluon can have eight color charges, which are the result of quarks' interactions to form composite particles (gauge symmetry SU(3)).

 Composite

 A proton consists of two up quarks and one down quark, linked together by gluons.
 The quarks' color charge are also visible.

 The neutrons and protons in the atomic nuclei are baryons – the neutron is composed of two down quarks and one up quark, and the proton is composed of two up quarks and one down quark.
 A baryon is composed of three quarks, and a meson is composed of two quarks (one normal, one anti).
 Baryons and mesons are collectively called hadrons.
 Quarks inside hadrons are governed by the strong interaction, thus are subjected to quantum chromodynamics (color charges).
 The bounded quarks must have their color charge to be neutral, or "white" for analogy with mixing the primary colors.
 More exotic hadrons can have other types, arrangement or number of quarks (tetraquark, pentaquark).

 An atom is made from protons, neutrons and electrons.
 By modifying the particles inside a normal atom, exotic atoms can be formed.
 A simple example would be the hydrogen-4.1, which has one of its electrons replaced with a muon.